A Full-Service Spa

 CAUTION:

-If you are currently using any of the following, please inform your technician.
+Please inform your technician if you are currently using any of the following.
 These products can make the skin more sensitive.
 Thin, sensitive skin is more vulnerable to lifting and sensitivity during waxing.

 Other Acne medications not listed above